The Inner and Outer Work of Citizenship

 Citizenship is not a feeling; it is a practice.
 Democracies do not survive because people hold the right opinions.
 They survive because enough people consistently show up.

-The outer work of citizenship includes voting, but it extends far beyond Election Day: attending local meetings, serving on boards, volunteering, supporting community organizations, having difficult conversations, and resisting the pull to retreat entirely into private life.
+The outer work of citizenship includes voting, but it extends far beyond Election Day.
+It entails things like attending local town council meetings, serving on boards, volunteering, supporting community organizations, having difficult conversations, and resisting the pull to retreat entirely into private life.

 When citizens disengage, power does not disappear—it concentrates.
 When citizens act, even modestly, they interrupt the dynamics that allow organized minorities to dominate institutions.

-In a time of anger, nationalism, and democratic strain, it is tempting to wait for better leaders or cleaner systems.
+In a time of anger, nationalism, and democratic strain, it is tempting to wait for better leaders, more appealing political messages, or changes in laws.
 Those matter.
 But they will not be enough without citizens willing to do the quieter work of reclaiming their role.

 Citizenship is ultimately an act of faith—not in perfection, but in possibility.
 It is the belief that self-government remains possible because ordinary people are still willing to practice it.